 This is one of Nova Scotia’s most diverse and largest colleges where each year 20,000 – 25,000 new students choose to pursue their academic studies there.
 The popular college believes quality education has the power to transform individuals, families and communities to achieve extraordinary goals.
 Students graduating from the college have helped and continue to contribute to the growth of the economy in Nova Scotia, by producing highly skilled workers.

 At Canadianvisa.org, we have registered immigration consultants that will help you with your application process.
-From guiding you in selecting the University that suits your needs, writing the actual application letter, our well trained professional immigration consultants will make sure your application is a success.
+From guiding you in selecting the University that suits your needs to writing the actual application letter, our well-trained professional immigration consultants will make sure your application is a success.
 Our RCIC consultants work closely with select universities and specialized colleges across Canada.